The big picture

 PG&E has also produced a seven-part video series called “7 Saturdays” with tips about how homeowners can protect their properties against wildfires.

 Several Berkeley hotels have offered discounts on Red Flag days, targeting people relocating from high risk fire zones.
+The most recent list is from 2022, but many of these hotels may continue the program this year.
+Try calling.

 I rent.
 What should I know about wildfire safety?